Understanding Lien Position and Priority for Private Lenders

 While the specific terminology to be included in a mortgage or deed of trust varies from State to State, every lien should contain at least the following:

 - Real Estate address

 Once a loan is fully repaid, the lender should record a release (or satisfaction) of mortgage or a reconveyance of deed in the county land records.
 This releases the lenders charge over the property.

 Related: Private Lending 101 – Everything You Need to Know About Private Lending

 Voluntary liens are recorded in agreement between the Lender and the Borrower.
-As private lender, your note will have either a 1st position or second position lien in the form of a mortgage deed, or deed of trust.
+As an investor in mortgage notes, whether as an originating private lender or a secondary note investor, you will have either a 1st position or second position lien in the form of a mortgage deed, or deed of trust.